Minnesota Supreme Court

 The Supreme Court hears oral arguments during the first two weeks of each month from September through June.
 Week one oral arguments occur in the courtroom on the 2nd floor of the State Capitol.
 Week two arguments occur in Courtroom 300 on the 3rd floor of the Minnesota Judicial Center.

-The State Capitol Courtroom has limited seating, there are approximately 36 seats in the courtroom and this includes seating for attorneys involved in oral arguments and their clients.
+The State Capitol Courtroom has limited seating; there are approximately 36 seats in the courtroom and this includes seating for attorneys involved in oral arguments and their clients.
 Seating is first-come, first-serve.
 Visitors must sit in the audience area of the courtroom.
 Standing is prohibited during oral arguments.
+Spectators may only leave or enter the courtroom during times when the attorneys are approaching or leaving the podium.

 Please note that visitors to the courtroom are required to pass through screening to enter and are not permitted to enter with bags larger than 4.5" X 6.5" X 3".